 Phase 1: Information and collection of the holder's opinion

-The holder is given a period of time to submit observations in response or propose the modification of his claims (R613-44-6 CPI).
+A time limit is given to the holder to present observations in response or to propose the modification of his claims (R613-44-6 CPI).

 The owner can modify the claims of his patent (L613-23-3 CPI) :

 - in order to react to a ground for opposition raised by the opponent;

 - without extending its object beyond the initial request (including, where applicable, the parent request in the event of division);

 - without extending the scope of patent protection;

 - either an invention;